 We begin by splitting every item by the separators it contains.
-For this we consider the same set of separators we used in section section 2.1, where the column separator has been determined.
-The separation is done for every symbol in the separator set, even for the column separator, as it could have been escaped.
+For this we consider the same set of separators we used in section 2.1, where the column separator has been determined.
+The separation is done for every symbol in the separator set, even for the column separator, as it could be escaped.